 If you want him do his business outside, start training him to do so from the beginning.

 Some puppies seem to "get it" quicker than others, but all dog can be house trained!
 It might be a little harder once they've got a habit in place of peeing or pooping in the house, but with this plan, it shouldn't take longer than a couple weeks.

-If you have an older dog that you are house-training, it shouldn't take much longer.
-However, if your dog seems to be unable to hold it for very long, it may be an underlying health condition (such as canine urinary incontinence).
+If you have an older dog that you are house training, it shouldn't take much longer.
+However, if your dog seems to be unable to hold it for very long, it may be an underlying health condition (such as urinary incontinence or a UTI).
 A quick visit to the vet can rule out any issues.